-- It must be kept in mind that the minimum time required to complete all the 3 levels of CFA is about 2.5 years, although an average of 4 years is taken to complete all these 3 levels.
+- Keep in mind that the minimum time required to complete all three levels of CFA is about 2.5 years, although an average of 4 years is taken to meet all these levels.

-- To qualify for the Level III exam, one must have earned a Bachelor’s Degree or equivalent and have completed the Level II exam successfully.
-Apart from completing all 3 levels of CFA exam, one is required to demonstrate no less than 48 months of acceptable professional work experience to be able to apply for CFA Charter Membership.
+- To qualify for the Level III exam, one must have earned a bachelor’s degree or equivalent and completed the Level II exam.
+Apart from meeting all three levels of the CFA exam, one must demonstrate no less than 48 months of acceptable professional work experience to apply for CFA Charter Membership.

 CFA Level 1 vs. CFA Level 2 vs. CFA Level 3